mprodhan/backend-slacktweet/README.md

 - Readability, maintainability

 ## Development Best Practices
- - ollaborate with your Teammate.
+ - Collaborate with your Teammate.
 Research and plan ..
 Use VSCode Liveshare for pairing sessions
  - Create and use a project virtual environment with pipenv.
 DO NOT commit your virtual environment to your repo!
  - pipenv install any new packages into your virtualenv
  - Configure your IDE to use the interpreter from your virtual environment